 It reminds me of the following quote:

-Despite being 3 weeks in, i’ve already learned a hell of a lot as far as talking to women is concerned and have realised that most of the things I was told about women in the past was complete rubbish and have seen many holes due to actually going out there and seeing the truth for myself.
+Despite being 3 weeks in, I’ve already learned a hell of a lot as far as talking to women is concerned and have realized that most of the things I was told about women in the past was completely false and have seen many holes due to actually going out there and seeing the truth for myself.

-It’s the reason why i’m writing this post as it’s something, which I feel is important for my readers to know and to hopefully inspire you all to base your knowledge from first hand experience.
+It’s the reason why I’m writing this post as it’s something, which I feel is important for my readers to know and to hopefully inspire you all to base your knowledge on first-hand experience.